kagaramag/kagaramag/README.md

 #### UIX/Full Stack Software Engineer

-Enthusiastic software engineer with 10+ years experiences participating in the complete product development lifecycle including the aspects of system performance, capacity management, scalability, user experience, user interface design, testing, CI&CD, project plan & technical support and quality assurance.
-My career revolved enterprise-level software solutions working with local SMEs and global tech companies.
-I believe that people ignore the app that ignores them.
-I always strive to define customer journeys on the platform to optimise user experience
+An enthusiastic software engineer with 10+ years of experiences in product design participating in the complete project development lifecycle focusing on UI/UX, business/system analysis, scalability, testing, CI&CD, project plan and quality assurance.
+My career revolves around enterprise-level software solutions working with global tech companies and local SMEs.
+I always strive to define customer journeys on the platform to optimise user experience as I believe that people ignore the app that ignores them.